Contents: Removal procedure ↧ Installation procedure ↧

 7. Remove the common fuel rail assembly.

-Attention!
-Immediately after removing the fuel lines, put a cap on the threaded connections of the common rail pipes to prevent dust contamination.
-Even small amounts of dust can clog nozzles.
+Caution!
+Immediately after removing the fuel lines, put a cap on the threaded connections of the pipes of the common fuel rail to avoid contamination with dust.
+Even a small amount of dust can clog the injectors.

 Installation procedure

-Attention!
-Do not blow air from the spray gun inside the injector sleeves, the injection pump and the threaded connections of the pipes of the common fuel rail.
-In case of contamination, wipe the dusty area with oiled paper.
+Caution!
+Do not blow air from a spray bottle inside the injector couplings, injection pump and threaded connections of the pipes of the common fuel rail.
+If dirty, wipe the dusty area with oiled paper.

-Attention!
+Caution!
 Do not wipe with napkins inside the injector couplings, injection pump and threaded connections of the pipes of the common fuel rail.
-In case of contamination, wipe the dusty area with oiled paper.
+If dirty, wipe the dusty area with oiled paper.

 Tighten